 New to weaving?
 Beginner tug toy makers might prefer starting with a simple coloured tug to get comfy with the techniques before experimenting with some of our crazier projects, like this one.
 It can be tricky to gauge the scale if you’re unfamiliar with making tugs.
 In this toy you will also need to manipulate both the starting point and shape of the tug.
 We’ll show you how in detail below.

 How to Make a DIY Birthday Candle Dog Tug Toy

 The spiral weave was used in making this tug.
-The pictured toy is made using two wide strips for the candle (one white, one blue), woven from their midpoints.
-The strands woven from the midpoint (two of one colour vertical, two of one colour horizontal) create the type of spiralling colour shown here.
+The pictured toy is made using two wide strips for the candle (one white, one blue), woven from their midpoints (four working strands).
+The weaving pattern creates the spiralling colours.
 Just like a classic spiral birthday candle.
 Black fleece is then layered into the tug to create a transitional wick, followed by yellow for the candle flame.
 The flame is tied increasingly tighter to create the appearance of a flame tapering to the tip of the toy.

 Preparing the Materials

-To create your own similar toy, you will need:
+To create your own similar birthday candle dog tug toy, you will need: